swagcodes/gtps-online-status-wa/README.md

 > done :)
 ```
 note: your gtps must have data onlineplayer.txt to activate the number of online players

-this script was free (!!!are prohibited from selling and buying this script!!!)
+(!!!are prohibited from selling and buying this script!!!)

 ### Download:
 node js [`download node js here`](https://nodejs.org/en/download/)